huangc28/voucher-finder/README.md

 }
 ```

-## Request google map API to fetch geometry of all addresses
+## Request google map API to fetch geography (lng/lat) of all addresses

-I need some kind of cron job to help me to convert all addresses to gelometry location through google map API.
+I need some kind of cron job to help me to convert all addresses to geography location through google map API.
 Wait for 7 seconds in between each request.
 7 sec * 600 = 4200 sec.

+## I was wrong!?

+I was thinking about using `setTimeout` on every iteration of the loop, I can simply use **generator** pattern to `yield` execution on each iteration to makesure each step has been executed before proceed to the next iteration.

 **Manage google APIs**